Chapter 32 : Halloween

 “The Headmistress would like to see Sirrah Malfoy, sir,” the child replied nervously.

 What would the Headmistress want with me?
-Unless… this is about my letter.
+Unless it was about my letter.
 It must be.
 What else have I done?

 Professor Weasley nodded to me, allowing me to leave.
 I could feel my housemates’ eyes on me, wondering why I would be sent for like this.
 Especially Scorpius’.
 I can just imagine the interrogation I’ll probably get after this.
 He probably thinks I’ve done something horrible and is already planning what he’ll say in his letter to Father.